 This is a STATA software code (under review by the STATA Journal):

 This command is for estimating discrete outcome variable models in the presence of heaping at known points.
-(Wiji Arulampalam, Valentina Corradi, Daniel Gutknecht, and Zizhong, Yan.)
-Software code; Accompanying paper.
+(Zizhong, Yan, Wiji Arulampalam, Valentina Corradi, and Daniel Gutknecht) Software code; Accompanying paper.

 Self-reported survey data are often plagued by the presence of heaping.
 Accounting for this measurement error is crucial for the identification and consistent estimation of the underlying model (parameters) from such data.
 This